apostrophecms/apostrophe-optimizer/lib/README.md

 ## Impacts on your custom code

 If your code modifies docs using Apostrophe's own APIs, then the prefetched docs are automatically discarded so that efforts to `find` those docs again with Apostrophe in the lifetime of the same `req` will see the updated data.
-However, if your code modifies docs using low-level MongoDB APIs and expects to see the changes in during that same request lifetime, or expects to see changes *within the lifetime of a single `req`* made by external code, then you will need to set `req.optimize.docs` to `null` before asking Apostrophe to re-fetch a doc.
+However, if your code modifies docs using low-level MongoDB APIs and expects to see the changes in during that same request lifetime, or expects to see changes *within the lifetime of a single `req`* made by external code, then you will need to invoke `req.deoptimize()` before asking Apostrophe to re-fetch a doc if you expect to see changes made during the same request.